sinaimeri/AmoCoala/README.md

 	-a1 <value>
 Defines the value of the constant $\alpha_1$ which is used to compute the metrics `LEAVES AND MAAC`, `EVENTS AND MAAC` and `EVENTS AND MAAC-MULTIPLE ASSOCIATIONS`.
 Default value = 0.5 (for `LEAVES AND MAAC`) or 0.7 (for `EVENTS AND MAAC` and `EVENTS AND MAAC-MULTIPLE ASSOCIATIONS`).
-XXXX If a value different from the default value is chosen, note that the 2 values from `-a1` and `-a2` options should sum to 1.XXXX
+If a value different from the default value is chosen, note that the 2 values from `-a1` and `-a2` options should sum to 1.

 	-a2 <value>
 Defines the value of the constant $\alpha_2$ which is used to compute the metrics `LEAVES AND MAAC`, `EVENTS AND MAAC` and `EVENTS AND MAAC-MULTIPLE ASSOCIATIONS`.
 Default value = 0.5 (for `LEAVES AND MAAC`) or 0.3 (for `EVENTS AND MAAC` and `EVENTS AND MAAC-MULTIPLE ASSOCIATIONS`).
-XXXX If a value different from the default value is chosen, note that the 2 values from `-a1` and `-a2` options should sum to 1.XXXX
+If a value different from the default value is chosen, note that the 2 values from `-a1` and `-a2` options should sum to 1.

 	-ac <value>